 - 1. Have degree-seeking graduate status; - 2.
 Have an approved Student Study Plan (SSP); - 3.
 Complete all required undergraduate and graduate didactic coursework on your SSP with a cumulative GPA of at least 3.0 in graduate CDIS courses.
 No more than one "C" in graduate didactic CDIS courses is acceptable; - 4.
-Submit the signature page of the Essential Functions for Entry into Professional Practice to your advisor and a copy to the Director of Clinical Education;
+Submit the signature page of the Essential Functions for Entry into Professional Practice to your advisor and a copy to the Director of Clinical Education:

 - 5. Confirmation that you possess acceptable speech, language and hearing abilities as verified through the required speech, language and hearing screening; - 6.
 Submit a practicum request (Request for Practicum in Communication Disorders) at least 12 to 18 months in advance of commencing practicum; - 7.
 Pass Test of Academic Proficiency (TAP) (i.e., Basic Skills Test) or its equivalency; - 8.
-Apply for and be admitted to graduate candidacy; - 9.
+Apply for and be admitted to graduate candidacy at least one semester prior to the practicum sequence; - 9.
 Be approved to take and pass the Qualifying Examinations (CDIS 8300); students will be expected to take Qualifying Examinations in the same term that they commence the practicum sequence; - 10.
 Pass Speech-Language Pathologist: Nonteaching (154) content area test (required for Professional Educator License); - 11.
 Receive permission from the Director of Clinical Education once all the aforementioned requirements are in order.
+An e-mail to this effect will be forwarded to you.